Stuyk/altv-typescript/README.md

 ### Excerpt

 alt:V has a lot of Boilerplates for TypeScript.
 However, they have one feature missing.
 They fail to create an environment where you can support multiple resource compilations.
-This boilerplate aims to fix that and allow multiple resources to be compiled at once and support handle your mods, mlos, etc.
+This boilerplate aims to fix that and allow multiple resources to be compiled at once and all your mods.

 ### Features